 Mindfulness also enables a detached perspective that ceases judgment of self and others, helping you approach your life with kindness and warmth.

 The intersection of mindfulness and optimism

 Optimism, as you know, is having an attitude that reflects hope regarding life experiences as positive and in our favor.
 Mindfulness and optimism coincide when it comes to acknowledging obstacles in your life.
-It helps ground you in the present experience so that you can recognize your hardships, but then find the opportunity to embrace them without spiraling into emotional reactivity.
-Through adopting your own mindfulness practice, you develop a toolkit to manage life’s experiences and their ups and downs.
+It helps ground you in the present experience to recognize your hardships but then find the opportunity to embrace them without spiraling into emotional reactivity.
+By adopting your own mindfulness practice, you develop a toolkit to manage life’s experiences and ups and downs.

 Studies have shown that mindfulness practices promote positive emotions that carry over into your life.
 Other studies have concluded that mindfulness helps you to feel happier, embodying more positive emotions—but only when you learn how to tolerate, embrace, and truly accept the occurrences in your life rather than denying or avoiding them.
 This often means addressing the issues at hand rather than letting them define who you are as a person.
 In other words, it is a self-empowerment tool.